Health and Vitality in the Workplace

 Keeping the risk assessment up to date

-In order to find out whether the work carried out at your company can be harmful to the health of your employees, you carry out a risk assessment.
+In order to find out whether the work carried out at your company can be harmful to the health of your employees, you carry out a Risk Assessment and Evaluation (RAE, or RI&E in Dutch).
 This enables you to identify all work-related risks so that you can tackle them in a targeted manner.
 Having an up-to-date risk assessment with an action plan is a statutory obligation.
 As matter of fact, you can immediately be fined if you do not have a risk assessment and associated action plan.

 Offering a Preventative Medical Examination (PME)